Itzehoe station: History

 The first Itzehoe station was located on the southern side of the Stör on land later used by a cement factory.
 During the extension of the Marsh Railway to Heide in 1878, the second station was built in the town, including the current station building.
 At that time, Brückenstrasse crossed the line over a wooden bridge at the northern end of the station.
 During the extension of the line through the town to Wilster four level crossings were built, which were abolished in 1931 with the realignment along the current route.
 With the opening of the new line to Wrist in 1889, these crossings had become more inconvenient.
 A workshop was probably built at the northern exit from the station during the building of the branch line.

 The contact wire for the electrification of the line reached Itzehoe on 29 May 1998.
 But the use of electric rollingstock was only introduced after the intervention of the State of Schleswig-Holstein, which had funded the electrification.

 Operations

 Regionalbahn services of Schleswig-Holstein from Hamburg-Altona and Pinneberg via Elmshorn begin and end In Itzehoe.
 The DB Regio Nord service from Hamburg-Altona to Westerland (Sylt) via Husum makes a stop in Itzehoe, as does the service to Heide.
 Deutsche Bahn Intercity trains (IC) also stop in Itzehoe and connect the city directly to Stuttgart, Berlin and Köln or in the opposite direction to Westerland or Dagebüll Mole.
+In the 2026 timetable, the following services stop at the station: